Hot, dry summer weather boosts fruit quality, with 79 per cent more British blackberries sold at supermarkets in first week of August this year

 Due to the high temperatures in July, which were 1.3 °C above the forecast long-term average, 79 per cent more shop-bought blackberries were estimated to have been available in the first week of August compared to the same week in 2021.

-Nick Marston, chairman of British Berry Growers, the industry body that said: “New season shop-bought British blackberries look amazing and taste delicious.
+Nick Marston, chairman of British Berry Growers, said: “New season shop-bought British blackberries look amazing and taste delicious.
 They can be eaten and enjoyed just as they are – there’s no need to be limited to crumbles with these beauties!

 “A handful of blackberries can provide half of an adults recommended daily allowance of manganese, which is important for bone development and nutrient absorption.
 According to scientists, they’re also high in salicylic acid and contain astringent tannins which are great for your skin and oral hygiene respectively.